Data Protection Toolkit - Write a Privacy Notice

 The concern for transparency and the individual's right to be informed means that you need to communicate your processing activities to your data subjects.

-A privacy notice is the most common way to achieve this.
-It is not the only option, and in some cases you might choose to give the information in a different way, such as giving a short notice about a specific piece of information collected from a person.
+A privacy notice is the most common way to achieve the aims of fairness and transparency.
+It is not the only option, and in some cases you might choose to inform people in another way, such as giving a short notice about a specific piece of information collected from a person.

 This checklist makes sure that your privacy notice covers all the required information you need to include.